AngelaZhou779/RISE/Notes.md

 >cqu-mir-375-2 MI0023549

 Hong et. al has sone redundant sequences because it occurs multiple places within the genome.
+Moving foward we will work with the nonredundant entries, though we will be able to get the